-3.5 Hints and tips
+3.4 Hints and tips

-Practical use of WLM provided a collection of configuration and utilization hints and tips that help the system administrator take better advantage of the feature and avoid some identified problems.
+Practical use of WLM provided a collection of configuration and utilization hints and tips that will help you take better advantage of the feature and avoid some identified problems.
 Some additional characteristics of WLM will also be pointed out in this section.

-3.5.1 Things to do
+3.4.1 Things to do

-The following points are some hints that can help you configure and use WLM to a considerable extent:
+The following points are some hints that can help you configure and use WLM.